-In order to determine the most philanthropic states, WalletHub’s analysts compared the 50 states across two key dimensions, including “Volunteering & Service” and “Charitable Giving”.
+In order to determine the most philanthropic states, WalletHub compared the 50 states across two key dimensions, “Volunteering & Service” and “Charitable Giving.”

-Finally, we determined each state’s weighted average across all metrics to calculate its total score and used the resulting scores to rank-order the states.
+Finally, we determined each state’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order the states.

 Volunteering & Service – Total Points: 50

-- Share of Population Fundraising or Selling Items to Raise Money: Half Weight (~2.94 Points)
+- Share of Population Fundraising or Selling Items to Raise Money: Full Weight (~4.17 Points)

 Charitable Giving – Total Points: 50